 Try to figure out what your signature style is, meaning the types of clothes you look and feel best in.
 Think about your favourite kinds of outfits, or your go-to outfit choice when you want to look and feel great.
 For me, I feel best in skinny jeans, a longer loose-fitting top, a cardigan and a pretty necklace or scarf to finish it off.
 That’s my signature style.

 Once you figure this out, it’s easier to resist trendy items and stick with what works best for your body and life.
 Let any trendy stuff go that’s no longer working for you, it’s just taking up space.
-Figure out your signature style and shop for those kind of items when adding to your wardrobe.
+Figure out your signature style and shop for those kinds of items when adding to your wardrobe.

 4. Your weight has changed and you have clothes in multiple sizes